bitsofcotton/decompose/README.md

 so with linear optimize, we get mother wavelet from the input.

 # Tips
-This might leads us to p_1/2 prediction, or, cracks some machine learning depend difficulty on real world problems.
+This might leads us to p_1/2 prediction, or, cracks some machine learning depend difficulty on real world problems with deterministic form on simple calculated y vector.